tormath1/tormath1/README.md

 ### Hi there 👋

-if you can read this, it means Microsoft did not kill yet GH !
+if you can read this, it means that Microsoft did not kill GH yet !

 twitter: @tormath1